First annual profit drop in 14 years spurs China Mobile spending on 4G

-BEIJING/HONG KONG China Mobile Ltd, the world's largest mobile carrier by subscribers, will spend more this year to bolster its 4G mobile network to counter its first annual profit drop in 14 years.
+BEIJING China Mobile Ltd (0941.HK), the world's largest mobile carrier by subscribers, will spend more this year to bolster its 4G mobile network to counter its first annual profit drop in 14 years.

-The company blamed pressure from messaging services like the WeChat mobile app from Tencent Holdings Ltd and said on Thursday it will increase capital spending by 22 percent to 225.2 billion yuan ($36.34 billion).
-One-third of this, or 75 billion yuan, will go to expanding the high-speed 4G service it launched in December.
+The company blamed pressure from messaging services like the WeChat mobile app from Tencent Holdings Ltd (0700.HK) and said on Thursday it will increase capital spending by 22 percent to 225.2 billion yuan to expand the high-speed 4G service it launched in December.

-China Mobile also said it plans to sell 100 million 4G devices and have 50 million 4G users by the end of the year, following the January launch of Apple Inc's iPhone on its network.
+China Mobile also said it plans to sell 100 million 4G smartphones and tablets this year following the January launch of Apple Inc's (AAPL.O) iPhone on its network.

-Costly subsidies, particularly for the iPhone, and the plan to raise capital spending, combined with a proposed value-added tax for China's carriers [ID:nL3N0M222K], could all weigh heavily on China Mobile's future profits as it tries to reinvent itself in the mobile Internet era.
+Costly subsidies, particularly for the iPhone, and the plan to raise capital spending, combined with a proposed value-added tax for China's carriers, could all weigh heavily on China Mobile's future profits as it tries to reinvent itself in the mobile Internet era.

 China Mobile is betting however that subscribers will use larger amounts of data as more people connect using applications like WeChat that are carried on a user's data plan to avoid the SMS charges that were formerly lucrative sources of revenue for mobile carriers.